Intentions + Goals: A Recipe for Success

 While intentions can certainly guide goals, they can also be less structured, making room for us to challenge assumptions, create new possibilities and find additional pathways.
 This can be really useful as we are in VUCA (“volatile, uncertain, complex, and ambiguous”) times when predicting and planning SMART goals can be difficult.

-• What do I want more and less of in my life?
+• What do I want MORE of in my life?
+What do I want LESS of?

 A goal without a plan is just a wish.